 Professionals who can manage analytics and “big data” are highly sought after by companies across the world.
 This course will provide students with the opportunity to identify, interpret and utilize key analytics from real-world data sets.
 Graduates will feel comfortable with the latest data collection methods, measurement and presentation tools, be able to interpret data and identify trends, and understand the role of big data and predictive analytics across several different industries.

 HPB 503: Whole Building Modelling and Simulation

-This course explores modelling energy in a high-performance building, taking into account indoor space requirements; heat and mass transfer through building envelopes; climate; and fenestration, daylighting and solar energy.
+This course explores modelling energy in a high-performance building, taking into account indoor space requirements, heat and mass transfer through building envelopes, climate as well as fenestration, daylighting and solar energy.
 The course covers major energy models in a context of low and net zero building design.

 HPB 505 Capstone I: Greening an Existing Building

 Students will analyze the performance and design data of an existing building and propose design changes to improve performance, considering the real priorities of the client, a building owner or operator.

 APPP 504 Business Acumen for Technical Leaders – August Bootcamp